TL;DR

 What about pre-existing conditions?
 A pre-existing condition is any ailment you had symptoms of, or received advice or treatment for, before your policy began.
 Insurers handle these in two main ways:

 The Diagnostic Lifeline: Even though PMI doesn't cover the long-term management of chronic conditions like IBS or migraines, its power lies in diagnosis.
-If you develop symptoms after your policy starts, PMI can give you fast-track access to the consultants and scans needed to get a definitive diagnosis.
+If you develop symptoms after your policy starts, PMI can give you seek faster access to eligible access to the consultants and scans needed to get a definitive diagnosis.
 This knowledge is power.
 Once you know what you are dealing with, you can manage it effectively, even if the ongoing treatment falls back to the NHS or self-funding.

-The best PMI providers today offer far more than just cover for surgery.
-They provide a holistic ecosystem of support designed to keep you healthy and productive.
+PMI providers today offer far more than just cover for surgery.
+They provide a holistic ecosystem of support designed to support your health and productive.

 Key Features to Look For: